What Is Naviculocuneiform Fusion?

 the bony surfaces rub together, which causes pain.
 The goal of the fusion is to get the bones to heal together so the pain goes away.
 Sometimes patients whose arches have collapsed will have a deformity that requires NC fusion to correct it.

-Patients will notice pain on top of the foot with tight shoes or weightbearing activities.
-This pain can prevent them from being able to walk for any length of time.
-The pain usually is worst after the patient gets up from resting or sitting.
+You may notice pain on top of the foot with tight shoes or weightbearing activities.
+This pain can prevent you from being able to walk for any length of time.
+The pain usually is worst after you get up from resting or sitting.
 It can improve

 Surgery should be avoided if you have any signs or symptoms of a bone or skin infection to the same foot or ankle as the planned procedure.
 An infection can prevent the bones from healing together and lead to more surgery in the future.

-Smoking increases the risk of blood clots, wound healing problems, and the possibility the fusion won’t heal.
+Smoking increases the risk of blood clots, wound healing problems, and the possibility the fusion won't heal.
 You should completely stop nicotine use at least one month before surgery and abstain until the fusion has healed.
-Inability or unwillingness
+Surgery is not recommended if you are unable or unwilling to follow your surgeon's treatment plan.

-Depending on the general health of the patient and what other procedures are planned to take place with the NC fusion, the procedure often is done on an outpatient basis.
+Depending on the general health of the patient and if there are other procedures planned to take place with the NC fusion, the procedure often is done on an outpatient basis.
 Patients are put to sleep with general anesthesia.
 A nerve block may also be offered.

 This will make the operative foot and ankle numb and help with pain control after surgery.

-Generally, a single incision along the inside of the foot is used to gain access to the joint.
-After the joint is identified, the cartilage that remains on the bones is removed and the bones are then positioned back in their correct location and held
+Generally, your surgeon will make a single incision along the inside of the foot to gain access to the joint.
+After the joint is identified, they will remove the cartilage that remains on the bones, position the bones back in their correct location, and hold them in place with screws or a combination of plates and screws.
+The surgeon then closes the wounds with stitches or staples and places the patient into a well-padded splint.
+You will need to stay off the operative foot for 6-8 weeks.

-During surgery, the lining of the joint is opened and the joint surfaces are evaluated.
+During surgery, the surgeon opens the lining of the joint and evaluates the joint surfaces.
 More often than not, the top of the joint surface has been worn away while the bottom of the joint still has cartilage in place.
 After all of the cartilage has been

 removed, holes are placed in the underlying bone to allow bleeding at the joint, which helps the bones heal together.
 Bone graft also may be used to help the bones heal together.

-Normally, patients are placed into well-padded splints while in the operating room.
+Normally, patients are placed into a well-padded splint while in the operating room.
 Patients are asked to keep their dressings clean and dry at all times and to not remove the dressing unless instructed to do so by their foot and ankle orthopaedic surgeon.

 The first two weeks after surgery usually are spent with the foot elevated to help decrease swelling.
 At around two weeks the stitches/staples are removed and X-rays are taken.
-The patient typically will be placed into a cast or boot and remain non-weightbearing for another 4-6 weeks.
+Patients typically are placed into a cast or boot and remain non-weightbearing for another 4-6 weeks.

-X-rays will be taken to assess healing.
-If all looks good the patient can begin weightbearing slowly.
+About 6-8 weeks after surgery, you will come out of the cast or boot and get X-rays to assess healing.
+If all looks good you can begin gradually putting weight on your foot.
 Physical therapy may be recommended to improve strength and range of motion of the foot and ankle.
-Some patients may have residual swelling and periodic
+You may have residual swelling and periodic

-discomfort in the year following surgery, but the majority of patients are back to normal activities in four to six months.
+discomfort in the year following surgery, but the majority of patients are back to normal activities in 4-6 months.

 Risks and Complications